 Take racing culture out for a spin at GoPro Motorplex in Mooresville.
 While rounding the 0.7-mile, 11-turn karting track, you’ll reach speeds of 55 mph — a mere cruising speed for this day’s drive.

 Pan for gold at Reed Gold Mine, the site of the first documented gold find in the United States.
 Located in Midland, a 40-minute drive from Uptown, the site offers guided tours of underground tunnels, glimpses of historic mining equipment and 800 acres of grounds to explore.
-Interactive exhibits and animal live animal programs are currently closed.
-Current NC COVID safety measures must be followed.

 Withdraw to the 11 wooded acres of Sacred Grove Retreat Center in Gold Hill, about an hour from Uptown.
 The secluded enclave encourages revitalization through meditation, yoga and more.
 Leisurely strolls through the butterfly garden, sans cell phone, are encouraged.

 In the late 1700s, potters in Seagrove, a town 90 miles northeast of Charlotte, began molding North Carolina’s rich red clay into fashionable earthenware.
 Discover the craft’s roots at the North Carolina Pottery Center, then pick up a souvenir at one of the many local studios nearby.
 Bonus: Many potters allow guests to watch as they work.

 Treat yourself to a getaway just miles away.
 At The Spa at Ballantyne — part of luxury hotel The Ballantyne — soothing lavender treatments, massages, facials and more offer unparalleled relaxation.
 Follow your spa session with dinner at Gallery Restaurant, which serves seasonally inspired contemporary American fare.